kaziida24/fractal/README.md

 <!-- A few fractal images here?  -->
-# Fractal: A General Purpose Architecture for Estimating the Fractal Dimension
+# Fractal: A General Purpose Architecture for Estimating the Fractal Dimension of any Pattern or Geometry
 Status: Experimental
 Written by Kazuaki Iida